paolocarta/fuse-course/fuse-camel-restlet-eap/README.md

 ### Getting started at the Command Line

-1. Istall JBoss Fuse on your application server
+1. Install JBoss Fuse on your application server

 2. Configure a $JBOSS_HOME environment variable to point at your application server installation directory